lki1354/Ciayn/README.md

 A few examples are listed in the folder "./src/examples".
 This examples should help to use the module.

+The class SignalFloat is for log all values into a list at a connection.
+It also use the Unit singleton to add a defined Unit to a Signal.
+The class ReadingFloat is the same as ValueFloat but includes the Unit of the value.
+How to use the Signal class is shown in the example "useSignal.java".

 ## goals of the project
 1. learn java programming
 2. use the object oriented programming concept